tinguy16/DH150-2020W/assignment06/README.md

 ## Tasks Supported

-* Ability to search through new music based on specific genres
+* Ability to search through new music based on specific genres and save favorite songs
 * Ability to upload your own music
 * Ability to interact with other users through comments and messaging